 Khaas has a highly qualified and motivated staff team providing quality care for the disabled children.
 All the staff are DBS checked.
 The staff are continuously supported with additional training, to help develop their understandings, skills and enhance their personal development, which contributes to the efficient running of the playscheme.
 Through training playstaff are kept up to date with current legislation, policies and procedures.

 Khass has achieved The Bristol Standard Quality Improvement for Play Provision, this is achieved through providing evidence of positive practices within the playscheme.
 This is ongoing and is submitted on an annual basis.

-We have regular users forums and parent play sessions.
-This is an opportunity for families to come together and talk to discuss and bring about changes to the play scheme to meet their needs.
+We have regular users forums and open days.
+This is an opportunity for families to come together and meet other families, discuss any issues or changes that they feel need to be made.

-Khaas is very keen to engage with the young children in consultation about activities and planning which in turn boosts their self esteem and confidence, and encourages them to make choices, and take ownership of their play.
+Khaas is very keen to engage with the young children in consultation about activities and planning which in turn boosts their self-esteem and confidence, encourages them to make choices and take ownership of their play.

 Benefits to children

 - Acquire skills

 - Learn social skill